wp-plugins/hide-admin-bar-search/readme.txt

 === Hide Admin Bar Search ===
-Contributors: helenyhou
+Contributors: helen
 Tags: admin bar
 Requires at least: 3.1
-Tested up to: 3.2
+Tested up to: 3.5
 Stable tag: trunk

 Small plugin to hide the search box in the admin bar in both dashboard and site views.